o770/mpvclip-mpvival-mpvloop/README.md

 MPVCLIPF executes MPVCLIP; MPVLOOPF executes MPVLOOP; the file plays according to the tagged pattern.

 Entered directories are searched recursively.
 The line is read from left to right.
-If a key is pressed within one second before MPVCLIP or MPVLOOP is executed again, the script may exit or continue after confirmation.
+If a key is pressed within one second before MPVCLIP or MPVLOOP is executed again, the script may exit, continue, or skip the file after confirmation.

 Status messages report the specified tag, invalid inputs, and the number of successful iterations.
 Both scripts run independently of each other.